Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Multi Threading ? <br>
 The process of improving the performance of the CPU is known as Multi-Threading.
 Usually, it is seen as the ability of a program to be managed by multiple users at a single time.

+What is React JS ?<br>
+React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+It is maintained by Meta and a community of individual developers and companies.